Time to rethink and retool

 Second, look to the underserved small business market.
-About 40 million individuals don’t have access to an employer-sponsored plan largely due to the cost burden for a small business to offer a plan or the unique needs of self-employed individuals.
-With the Secure Act of 2019 allowing unrelated employers to create a single plan, known as a MEP, costs are shared unlocking a new growth opportunity.
-According to a Transamerica Center for Retirement Studies survey, 29% of companies that don’t offer DC plans would consider a MEP if the costs were reasonable.
+About 40 million individuals don’t have access to an employer-sponsored plan, largely due to the cost burden for a small business to offer a plan or the unique needs of self-employed individuals.
+With the Secure Act of 2019 allowing unrelated employers to create a single plan, known as an MEP, costs are shared—unlocking a new growth opportunity.
+According to a Transamerica Center for Retirement Studies survey, 29% of companies that don’t offer DC plans would consider an MEP if the costs were reasonable.

 Plan providers can enhance convenience and make retirement planning less onerous for their participants by integrating tools into their daily routines.
 Simple steps such as mapping an individual’s retirement plan to routine check-ins and measurements can help anticipate needs and make the experience more personal.